codingMustache/codingMustache/README.md

 ## Joke of the Day

-Geology rocks, but Geography is where it's at!
+Where does Fonzie like to go for lunch?
+Chick-Fil-Eyyyyyyyy.

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Music Player
+ 1. Binary
- 2. Multi Pass
+ 2. Hexidecimal
- 3. Micro Point
+ 3. Duodecimal
- 4. Moving Picture
+ 4. Octal

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Hexidecimal
 </details>